Whether you are a novice or an avid leather crafter, this kit has you covered.

-Comprehensive kit, as it includes 273 leatherworking tools.
-Collection offers a nice selection of leather stamps and needles.
+Comprehensive set of 273 leatherworking tools.
+Offers a nice selection of leather stamps and needles.
 Hole punch has 9 size options.
-Comes with a storage case.
+Storage case included.

 Gives you all the basics in a set.
 Good swivel knife.
 Good add-on kit for someone who has already gotten started in leatherworking.

 The stamps could be of higher quality.

 This kit has 356 pieces, including wax rope.
 Lots of variety.
 This set will work well for a beginner because there are a lot of options for experimentation.